ucsb/campus-cloud-docs/docs/azure/guardrails.md

 ## What You Can and Cannot Do

 ### You Can
-* Create any resource type in West US 2 (recommended) and West Central US
+* Create any resource type in West US 2 (recommended), West Central US, East US 2, and Central US
 * Create custom NSG rules and route tables within your VNet
 * Create additional Resource Groups (with required tags)
 * Enable, configure, and disable most Azure services in your subscription

 ### You Cannot
+* Create resources in regions other than West US 2, West Central US, East US 2, and Central US
 * Enable public blob access on storage accounts
 * Remove or modify policy assignments (management group level, read-only)
 * Detach your subscription from the management group hierarchy